sotall/example-browser-automation/01_installation_first_run/README.md

   ```

 #### Option 2: Install Manually
-1. create the install folder and navigate to it, also remove any existing install
+1. Create a new installation directory, navigate into it, and ensure to delete any previous installations that may exist.
     ```
       rm -rf installs/example-playwright && mkdir -p installs/example-playwright && cd installs/example-playwright
     ```
-2. install playwright
-    1. run the following command to install playwright. press enter to accept the defaults.
+2. install playwright (press enter when prompted to accept the defaults.)
     ```
       npm init playwright@^1.0.0 -y
     ```
-    1.
 3. Playwright GUI
     1. run the following command to start the Playwright GUI
     ```
       npx playwright test --ui
     ```
-    2. Select the test on left menu and click the play button to run it.
+    2. Select play button next to the desired test on left menu to execute.
+    3. To exit, close out of the Playwright UI app, or `CTRL+C` in the terminal.
 4. Playwright CLI
-    1.
+    1. run tests with the CLI option
     ```
       npx playwright test --reporter=list
     ```
 5. Playwright Docker
-    1.
+    1. run your tests inside a docker container
     ```
+      docker run -it --rm --ipc=host --name my-playwright-container -v "$PWD":/e2e -w /e2e mcr.microsoft.com/playwright:latest npx playwright test --reporter=list
     ```

 ## File Breakdown